aoeftiger/TUDa-NMAP-08/README.md

 MSc lecture at TU Darmstadt, etit, TEMF by Adrian Oeftiger in 2022.

-Eigth part of a jupyter notebook lecture series, held on 16.12.2022.
+Eighth part of a jupyter notebook lecture series, held on 16.12.2022.

 Find the rendered HTML slides [here](https://aoeftiger.github.io/TUDa-NMAP-08/).